By Wendy Stoltz / Last Modified On January 15, 2023

 - When you are ready to make pancakes:

-- Pre-heat a non-stick griddle, or pan.
+- Preheat a non-stick griddle or pan.
 Pour the dry pancake mix into a large mixing bowl.
-If you doubled or tripled the dry ingredients before storing make sure add enough wet ingredients or measure out one batch worth of dry ingredients to mix with the wet ingredients above.
+If you doubled or tripled the dry ingredients before storing, make sure to add enough wet ingredients or measure out one batch worth of dry ingredients to mix with the wet ingredients above.
 One batch equals about 1 and ½ cups (200g) of dry pancake mix.

 - Add the wet ingredients and stir just until combined.

-- Cook for 2-3 minutes, or until bubbles form around the edges.
-When the edges are golden brown and the bubbles are popping up through the center of the pancake, use your spatula and take a peak to see if they are brown to your liking.
+- Cook for 2-3 minutes or until bubbles form around the edges.
+When the edges are golden brown, and the bubbles pop up through the center of the pancake, use your spatula and take a peak to see if they are brown to your liking.

 - Then flip the gluten-free pancake and cook for another 5 minutes or so.
 Always check for doneness before you remove your pancake from the pan or griddle.